-- And finally, remember to pack the heaviest items closest to the back of the pack.
+And finally, remember to pack the heaviest items closest to the back of the pack.
 Your body will thank you.

-Whole Earth carries daypacks from some of your favorite brands: Patagonia, Osprey, The North Face, Timbuk2, Arc’teryx, Thule, Deuter USA, and for kids, Dakine, Stephen Joseph and Chooze.
-And new in our stores, we’re happy to introduce you to daypacks from Fjallraven, a Swedish outdoor gear company dedicated to functionality, durability and dependability.
+Some of the daypacks you'll find at Whole Earth are made by Patagonia, Osprey, The North Face, Timbuk2, Arc’teryx, Thule, Deuter USA, and for kids, Parkland, Stephen Joseph and SoYoung.
+And a favorite for both kids and adults are daypacks from Fjallraven, a Swedish outdoor gear company dedicated to functionality, durability and dependability.
 And if you live near one of our brick and mortar stores, please stop by and find even more daypacks and backpacks.